miljkovicjovan/start-dev-env/README.md

 # Script to start development environment

 With this script you can quickly launch all your applications and websites needed for your development.
+Available for Windows with plans to develop for Linux and macOS.

 ## Set up